ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 ---

-# Internal Modbus Slave Simulator
+# Internal Modbus Slave / Server Simulator

 One of the most unique features of ScanBus-BR is the built-in Modbus RTU Slave Simulator.